TIMELINE-America's long stumble toward the "fiscal cliff"

-BRIEF-United States Steel CEO Longhi says need a fair playing field against China-CNBC

-* United States Steel Corp CEO Longhi on CNBC says need a fair playing field against China

-WASHINGTON Nov 7 The long, bumpy road to America's "fiscal cliff" has been traveled over many years by Congress and a series of U.S. presidents, including Barack Obama, who was projected by television networks to have won re-election on Tuesday, and who may turn quickly to the issue.
+WASHINGTON Nov 2 The long, bumpy road to America's "fiscal cliff" has been traced over many years by Congress and successive U.S. presidents.

-After Tuesday's election, with Congress still divided between Democrats and Republicans, crucial deadlines loom at year-end.

-Major budget and tax decisions are converging in a challenge Federal Reserve Chairman Ben Bernanke has dubbed a "fiscal cliff."
-Will lawmakers rise to the occasion?
-Or will they delay again?
+Now, crucial deadlines loom at year-end on major budget and tax issues, a convergence of problems Federal Reserve Chairman Ben Bernanke dubbed a "fiscal cliff."
+Will lawmakers rise to the challenge?
+Or will they put things off again?.

-Here is a time line of how the country got where it is today.
+Here is a timeline of how the nation got where it is today.

 * 1998-2001.
 Long economic expansion of 1990s peaks.
 U.S. government budget in surplus under President Bill Clinton.